terra-money/docs/docs/migration/migrating-to-terra2.md

+# dApp migration guide

-# Migrating dapps from Terra Classic to Terra 2.0
+Use this guide to Migrate from Terra Classic to the new Terra chain.

+## Changes

 Terra 2.0 will be starting from a blank state when it comes to CosmWasm.
 This means no existing code IDs or smart contracts will be migrated.